dcannatella/LCCanalysis/README.md

     resolution of 1 year.

-2.  **Identify Patterns and Trends:** Identify and analyze LCC patterns and trends in land cover change over a specific period, focusing on urbanization, agricultural expansion, and natural land cover transformations in [Low Elevation Coastal Zones (LECZs)](https://en.wikipedia.org/wiki/Low_Elevation_Coastal_Zone).
+2.  **Identify Patterns and Trends:** Identify and analyze LCC patterns and trends in land cover change over a specific period (1992-2015), focusing on urbanization, agricultural expansion, and natural land cover transformations in [Low Elevation Coastal Zones (LECZs)](https://en.wikipedia.org/wiki/Low_Elevation_Coastal_Zone).

-3.  **Assess Impacts on Environment and Society:** Assess the environmental and societal impacts of observed land cover changes, including implications for biodiversity, ecosystem services, and human well-being.

-4.  **Provide Insights for Decision-Making:** Provide actionable insights and recommendations based on the analysis results to inform land use planning, conservation efforts, and sustainable development initiatives in the PRD region.
+3.  **Provide Insights for Decision-Making:** Provide actionable insights and recommendations based on the analysis results to inform land use planning, conservation efforts, and sustainable development initiatives in the PRD region.

-5.  **Contribute to Scientific Knowledge:** Contribute to the existing body of scientific knowledge on land cover dynamics in urban deltaic megaregions, particularly in the context of rapid urbanization and socio-environmental changes.
+4.  **Contribute to Scientific Knowledge:** Contribute to the existing body of scientific knowledge on land cover dynamics in urban deltaic megaregions, particularly in the context of rapid urbanization and socio-environmental changes.